Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Related works

-Moreover, the mean-teacher framework \cite{tarvainen2017mean} serves as a base architecture for most CTTA works \cite{wang2022continual,gong2022note,dobler2023robust,niloy2024effective}, where the teacher model generates pseudo-labels via a fixed threshold to supervise the training of the student model.
+Moreover, the mean-teacher framework \citep{tarvainen2017mean} serves as a base architecture for most CTTA works \citep{wang2022continual,gong2022note,dobler2023robust,niloy2024effective}, where the teacher model generates pseudo-labels via a fixed threshold to supervise the training of the student model.
 Nonetheless, these methods suffer from low-quality pseudo-labels with a uniform threshold since the model confidence varies across categories and domains.
-Furthermore, \citet{wang2024continual} design a dynamic thresholding technique to update the threshold in a batch for classification tasks, requiring a large batch size. {However}, this approach is unsuitable for object detection where smaller batch sizes are preferred for computational efficiency.
-To improve efficiency, \citet{yoo2024and} presents a CTTA approach for object detection to update specific parts of the model in specific adaptation, which utilizes source statistics.
-Although it effectively improved efficiency, its performance is limited.
-Additionally, \citet{gan2023cloud} presents a cloud-device collaborative continual adaptation paradigm in object detection by aligning source and target distribution.
-Nevertheless, the reliance on source data in both methods restricts their practical applicability.
-Therefore, a gap still exists in exploring the CTTA in object detection to improve the quality of pseudo-label (Challenge 1) and effectively reset noisy neurons (Challenge 2), without relying on the source data.
+Furthermore, \citet{wang2024continual} design a dynamic thresholding technique to update the threshold in a batch for classification tasks, requiring a large batch size.
+However, this approach is unsuitable for object detection where smaller batch sizes are preferred for computational efficiency. {For object detection,} \citet{gan2023cloud} present a cloud-device collaborative continual adaptation paradigm by aligning source and target distribution. {More recently, \citet{yoo2024and} explore primarily on short-term CTTA by utilizing feature distribution statistics calculated from source samples to determine whether to update a lightweight adapter integrated into the backbone.} Nevertheless, the reliance on {accessing} source data in both methods restricts their practical applicability {due to privacy and resource limitations.
+In contrast, AMROD operates under a strictly source-free constraint without relying on any source data or architectural additions, addressing forgetting for both short-term and long-term CTTA.} Therefore, a gap still exists in exploring the CTTA in object detection to improve the quality of pseudo-label (Challenge 1) and effectively reset noisy neurons (Challenge 2), without relying on source data.